March is Brain Injury Awareness Month!

 - Those affected by these injuries may suffer long-term, sometimes lifelong, effects.

 - Brain injuries affect entire families and may require special care and support.

 - Victims may experience physical and emotional symptoms and may face difficulties with daily tasks, returning to work, memory and cognition, and relationships.

 - Brain injuries may increase the likelihood of headaches, fatigue, seizures, depression, cognitive decline and degenerative diseases like Parkinson’s or dementia.

-For many years, brain injury research focused on the immediate period of time after an injury occurred.
-While this has helped develop interventions that can save lives and mitigate some consequences of brain damage, it has become clear brain injuries function as a chronic disease with a slow, progressive, and irregular timeline.
+For many years, brain injury research focused on the immediate period after injury.
+While this has helped develop interventions that can save lives and mitigate some symptoms, it has become clear brain injuries function as a chronic disease with a slow, progressive, and irregular timeline.